 When the Doctor and Jo return to the UNIT lab, they encounter their earlier selves, as the earlier Doctor fiddles with his dematerialisation circuit.

-Reporter James Stevens had been investigating UNIT for a couple of years, believing it to be a very sinister organisation.
-Seeing the Brigadier on TV before the peace conference, he rushed to the venue, arriving as the delegates were being evacuated.
-HE was caught in the battle between UNIT and the Daleks and their Ogron servants.
-The Doctor saves him from death, and the Brigadier explains UNIT's true nature.
+Reporter James Stevens has been investigating UNIT for a couple of years, believing it to be a very sinister organisation.
+Seeing the Brigadier on TV before the peace conference he rushes to the venue, arriving as the delegates are being evacuated.
+He is caught in the battle between UNIT and the Daleks and their Ogron servants.
+The Doctor saves him from death and the Brigadier explains UNIT's true nature.
 The Doctor is very interested in Stevens' experiences, and deduces that the Master is freer than expected.
 He asks Stevens to thwart the Master's plan to prevent the assassination of Kennedy, whilst he makes plans to investigate the Master's freedom.